JaneySprings/DotRush/README.md

 - **.NET Core Debugger** </br>
 Debug your C# applications with the built-in .NET Core Debugger.

+- **.NET Core Profiler** </br>
+Profile your .NET Core applications with the built-in profiler tools.

 - **Unity Debugger** </br>
 Debug your Unity projects with the integrated Mono Debugger.